agilestacks/kubeflow.devops.delivery/content/technical-documentation/components/authn.md

-# Kubeflow Authn HTTP Filter
+# Authn HTTP Filter

+## Overview of the Authn HTTP Filter

 This is a HTTP filter for Istio (Envoy) that validates User session and redirects to dex for authentication (if invalid).